dnw2022/k8s-certs/README.md

 | -                 | -                                 | -
 | {token name}	    | Zone.Zone (Read), Zone.DNS (Edit)	| Include (All zones)

-Make sure to use the correct token type in the issuers (apiTokenSecretRef or apiKeySecretRef)
+Make sure to use the correct token type in the issuers (apiTokenSecretRef or apiKeySecretRef):

 ```
 apiTokenSecretRef: